We Welcome Your Application to Join Us!

 The Andes & Galápagos: three weeks in incredible Ecuador.

 Ecuador will surprise you.
-In Quito—the world’s highest capital city at 9,350 feet—there’s a vibrant mixture of colonial past and Andean present.
-We’ll start with introductory Spanish classes, visits to the city’s historic center and afternoons volunteering with underprivileged youth.
-A weekend trip to the market town of Otavalo offers striking views of the Imbabura volcano and the pristine lake of San Pablo.
+In Quito — the world’s highest capital city at 9,350 feet — there’s a vibrant mixture of colonial past and Andean present.
+We’ll start with introductory Spanish classes, visits to the city’s historic center, and afternoons volunteering with under-served youth.

 The Galápagos will inspire you.
 We’ll have the chance to see diverse wildlife, including the giant tortoises for which the islands are named.
-We will give back to the community by working with a local organization on Santa Cruz.
+We’ll visit Santa Cruz and Isla Isabela.
+Then, we’ll take a boat tour to an uninhabited island to see unique flora and fauna.

 Day 1: Trip Start